boyter/boyter.org/content/posts/sloc-cloc-code.md

 }
 {{</highlight>}}

-A lot of if checks which are probably causing the slowdown, especially as many of them run even if not required.
-However thinking about that there is one quick obvious win.
+In addtion to being ugly there are a lot of if checks which are probably causing the slowdown, especially as many of them run even when not required.
+Thinking about the above there is one quick obvious win.
 If we have moved state I.E. switched from S_BLANK to S_CODE, then we don't need to check the other conditions.
 Having a simple boolean to indicate that the state has changed and then skip over a lot of the checks will speed this up considerably.
 So I added that in and cut the runtime in half.

 This was a good start but there is a lot more that can be done, not only to improve performance but to make the code far more readable.